sizmailov/pyxmolpp2/docs/site/api/python/examples/basic/reorder_atoms.rst

     print([a.id for a in frame.asAtoms])

-As you can see `atom.id` does not affect atom order.
+As you can see :ref:`id <Atom.id>` does not affect atom order in selections.

-To change that we need to construct new Frame with desired order of atoms:
+We can create a new Frame with altered atom order `within` residue.

 .. py-exec::
     :context-id: reorder_atoms